AlephAlpha/Nekomata/doc/Builtins.md

 ### `charToInt` (`e`, `1 -> 1`)

-Convert a string to a list of integers according to Nekomata's custom encoding.
+Convert a char to an integer according to Nekomata's custom encoding.

 This function is automatically vectorized.

 ### `intToChar` (`H`, `1 -> 1`)

-Convert an integer or a list of integers to a string according to Nekomata's custom encoding.
+Convert an integer to a char according to Nekomata's custom encoding.

-Fail when the integer is not in the range 0 to 255.
+Fail when the integer is not in the range 0 to 255.This function is automatically vectorized.

 ### `read` (`Ĝ`, `1 -> 1`)

-Parse a string as a Nekomata value.
+Parse a string (a list of chars) or a single char as a Nekomata value.

 Fail when the string is not a valid Nekomata value.

-This function is automatically vectorized.

 ### `show` (`ĝ`, `1 -> 1`)

-Convert a Nekomata value to a string.
+Convert a Nekomata value to a string (a list of chars).

 ### `anyOf` (`~`, `1 -> 1`)

-Choose an element from a list or a character from a string.
+Choose an element from a list.

 If the argument is a number, it is converted to a range from 0 to that number minus 1.